 Tools to enhance email communication

 Although nobody likes to dig through endless email threads, let’s face it – we can’t avoid using emails at work.
-Fortunately, there are many email management tools to keep the email workflow (both internal and external ones) productive and streamlined.
+Instant communication may have had an advantage with an option to unsend messages in the past, today a sender can unsend emails too with the best following options.
+And fortunately, there are many email management tools to keep the email workflow (both internal and external ones) productive and streamlined.
+Howe

 Here is a list of tools that allow you to make your business communication truly productive:

 - SaneBox is an email service that works with your existing email account.
 The tool filters out unimportant messages into different folders that you can check from time to time.
 SaneBox offers many excellent features to snooze emails, track emails without reply, etc. Pricing plans start from $7 per user per month.